CubedProgrammer/CubedProgrammerCDataStructures/README.md

 Param h is a pointer to the hash function for individual elements in the vector.

 Hashes the vector, returns the hash value, should be unsigned long long int on 64-bit compiler.
+#### cpcds_vec_to_str_ptr_n(vec,str)
+Param vec is a pointer to a vector.

+Param str is a function that converts an element in the vector to a cppstring.

+Converts a vector into a string.
+#### cpcds_vec_to_str_n(vec,str)
+Param vec is a vector.

+Param str is a function that converts an element in the vector to a cppstring.

+Converts a vector into a string.
 ### Macros
 __CPCDS_DEFAULT_VR is the default room for a vector.

+deftypes_cpcds_vector defines a vector type for common types such as char, int, long, double, and cppstring.

+defstruct_cpcds_vector(s) defines a vector type for struct s, with name s and type struct s.
 ## cpcds_list
 File: cpcds_list.h
 Use define_cpcds_list(n,t) to initialize a list type that stores type t with extention name n, full name will be cpcds_list_n.